Chandni Chowk (film)

 Chandni Chowk is a 1954 classic Muslim social drama film directed by B. R. Chopra.

 The music was composed by Roshan with lyrics written by Majrooh Sultanpuri, Saifuddin Saif, Kamil Rashid, Shailendra and Raja Mehdi Ali Khan.

 Story was by D. P. Berry with screenplay by I. S. Johar and dialogue written by Kamil Rashid.
 Produced by Prince Hira Sinh of Baria and Goverdhandas Aggarwal under the banner of Hira Films.
 The director of photography was Keki Mistry.
 The film starred Meena Kumari, Shekhar, Jeevan, Agha, Achala Sachdev and Smriti Biswas.

 The main hero Shekhar was one of the less appreciated lead actors of the 1940s and 1950s but has been cited as a "master of realistic portrayals" usually cast in "mid-budget films".

 The story involves a Nawab belonging to the Chandni Chowk area of Delhi in the early 1920s, who gets "tricked into marrying his daughter to the gardener's son".
+In October 2015, Deepa Gahlot mentioned the film in her book 50 Films that Deserve a New Audience.

 Plot

 The film is set in the early 1920s in the Chandni Chowk area of Delhi.
-Nawab Safdarjung (Kumar) has a young daughter Zarina (Meena Kumari), who he's keen to get married off.
+Nawab Safdarjung (Kumar) has a young daughter Zarina (Meena Kumari), whom he's keen to get married off.
 One of the applicants for her hand in marriage is the young Nawab Akbar (Shekhar) of Lucknow.
-After the wedding takes place, Nawab Safdarjung is informed by Ibrahim Beg (Jeevan) that Akbar is in fact the gardener's son.
+After the wedding takes place, Nawab Safdarjung is informed by Ibrahim Beg (Jeevan) that Akbar is, in fact, the gardener's son.
 The plot to introduce Akbar as a Nawab was conceived by Ibrahim to teach the arrogant Nawab a lesson when he refused his newly rich neighbour, Yusuf's (Agha) proposal to marry Zarina, by haughtily declining it for him being a mere vegetable vendor.
 Angry on learning about the subterfuge, the Nawab calls off the marriage.
-Zarina however, decides to go to her in-laws house as she now considers Akbar her husband.
+Zarina however, decides to go to her in-laws' house as she now considers Akbar her husband.
 Akbar leaves for Egypt in the hope of earning money.
 He finds a job there and soon gets entangled with a dancer Noorie (Smriti Biswas), who falls in love with him.
 Noorie creates grave misunderstandings in Zarina's life when she reads Zarina's letter to Akbar.
 She sends off a wire informing the in-laws that Akbar is dead.
-Finally Noorie dies telling Akbar about the misunderstanding created, and Akbar returns home to his bride.
+Finally, Noorie dies telling Akbar about the misunderstanding created, and Akbar returns home to his bride.